 You can buy different varieties of annuity to suit your personal or family circumstances – some scenarios are explained below.
 Consideration of what to do with your pension pot requires careful thought and it is usually helpful to take financial advice.
 The examples below are given simply to help you understand how annuities work and should not be used to consider the advantages and disadvantages of taking an income by way of an annuity.

 This pays a fixed sum for life.
 For example, a pot of £100,000 might pay you a flat-rate annuity of, say, £5,000 a year at age 55.
-When you are 85 it will still be £5,000 in cash terms but its value will have been reduced by inflation – so, for example, it may have only £2,000 in purchasing value (if you think of it in today’s terms).
+When you are 85 it will still be £5,000 in cash terms but its value will have been reduced by inflation – so, for example, it may have only £2,000 in purchasing value in today’s terms.

 Increasing or indexed annuity